 In the Wiccan tradition, the element of Air is all things breezy: the wind, the sky, smoke, birds, butterflies, feathers, bubbles, bells or chimes.
 Air is associated with the cardinal direction East, and so with the sun and the break of day.
 Air is linked with the mind, thoughts, creativity, and inspiration.
 Invoking the element of Air will help you puzzle out a tough problem, find that zap of inspiration, get the lift and drive to start a project, and focus your mind.

 Lately I have been invoking Air in my home using scents.
-Essential oils have risen in popularity of late, in part because of companies like DoTerra and Goop, raising both their profile and accessibility.
+Essential oils have risen in popularity of late, in part because of companies like Goop, raising both their profile and accessibility.
 (Negative flak for essential oils has risen proportionally, but mostly I put that down to rants against popular things.)

 Plenty of people have raved about the purported powers of essential oils, but I’m only going to deal with how they smell.